nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
-The given course ID is invalid.
+The given course code is invalid.
     * 1b1.
 TAvigator shows an error message.

       Use case ends.

 * 1c.
-User does not specify a tutorial group ID or course ID.
+User does not specify a tutorial group ID or course code.
     * 1c1.
 TAvigator removes all applied filters.

       Use case ends.

-**Use case: UC07 - Search For Contacts via Student Name or ID**
+**Use case: UC09 - Search For Contacts via Student Name or ID**

 **MSS**